 ^Make a donation to help Michael spread the love.
 (Will come up as "99 Cent Film School", Michael's catch-all business name).
 Donations are NOT tax-deductible, but they might just make you feel really really good.)

-Shop Amazon through Michael's affiliate link.
+^ Shop Amazon US through the Freedom Feens link.
 Bookmark and use whenever you shop Amazon.
-We get a little money each time and it costs you nothing extra!:
+The Feens get a little money each time and it costs you nothing extra!